yearn/yearn-vaults/README.md

 ### Documentation

-You can read more about yEarn finance on our documentation [webpage](https://docs.yearn.finance).
+You can read more about Yearn Finance on our documentation [webpage](https://docs.yearn.finance).

 ### Discussion